akmami/lcptools/README.md

 ## Default Variables

-The default iteration count for compression in each deepening is set to 2.
+The default iteration count for compression in each deepening is set to 1.

 The default value for `verbose` is set to `false`.

+The default value for `use_map` is set to `false`.